AppSecure-nrw/security-belts/green/treatment-of-vulnerabilities-with-severity-high-or-higher.md

-# Treatment of vulnerabilities with high criticality
+# Treatment of vulnerabilities with severity high or higher

 Focus on fixing the most relevant vulnerabilities without being overwhelmed of the potentially great number of low-impact findings.